A Global Spiritual Community: For A Changing World

 That “religion must be in conformity with reason and science” Baha'i

 Seen in this light, the story of religion is not a collection of competing paths, but a continuous unfolding of divine guidance through God's Messengers.
-Each was born into this world and, through sacrifice, brought a new divine message to all of humanity.
+Each was born into this world and, through sacrifice, brought a new divine revelation to humanity.

 Comprising over 100 volumes, the collection of Baha'u'llah's revelation from God covers spiritual, social, and moral themes, such as the proclamation of His mission, mystical teachings, laws for a new society, and the necessity of universal education, unity, justice and peace for this new cycle.
 Revealing that...